 We also tested out the homemade garlic soup from Artz Rib House in our fridge – along with the organic lettuce and tomatoes, homous, goats cheese, marinated capsicums and peppers, Sisters Sass Classic Caeser Salad dressing from Austin, and the free-range eggs, butter, yoghurt, milk, local iced teas, and brownies.
 Not to mention the Texas wine and the tequila.
 Rusty was right.
 This was no ‘mini’-bar.
 It was a maxi-bar!

-And not only was the gigantic fridge full, so were the cupboards.
+And not only was the gigantic fridge full in out home in Austin, so were the cupboards.
 There were a dozen organic teas (from green tea to Turkish mint tea), plenty of coffees for the Nespresso machine, Texas wildflower honey, sugar and syrups, and several varieties of sea salt.
 Above the kitchen sink were pots of basil, thyme, rosemary, and sage.
 There was an artichoke in a glass, cherry tomatoes, mini-eggplants and garlic prettily arranged in ceramic bowls, a watermelon artfully-displayed on a wooden bench, and plenty of limes to go with the tequila.

 When Rusty appeared at our door with a plate of local cookies (and they were delicious, and we don’t even eat cookies), we asked ourselves if this was what was meant by Southern hospitality?
 When she invited us over for a bottle of Prosecco (she doesn’t drink the stuff, she’s a beer and tequila girl), we knew this was Rusty Irons’ idea of hospitality*.